nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 79
 00:04:56,862 --> 00:05:01,101
-[SPEAKER_01]: The 22nd is the last one that we are uploading to.
+[SPEAKER_01]: The 22nd is the last one that we are uploading to Bank of America.

 80
 00:05:01,756 --> 00:05:04,948